78 Best Energy Bars—Taste Tested & Ranked!

 Best Kind Bar Flavors

-Complete rankings: 16 Best Kind Bar Flavors of 2019
+Complete rankings: The Best Kind Bar Flavors

 Kind bars are unique on this list for being mainly nut-based.
 Look at a Kind bar inside its see-through package and you’ll see what I’m talking about.
 It looks like little more than nuts glued together with some sort of syrup.

 To be honest, Kind is my favorite bar brand.
 Their flavors taste great.
 I also like how they’re made of a handful of natural ingredients and how many of their flavors have just 5 grams of sugar.

 Curious to try one?
 Pick up any of our top three flavors and you won’t be disappointed.
 Our fourth pick, Dark Chocolate Cherry Cashew, is also delicious.

 Kind bars are in the middle of the road when it comes to price.
 They aren’t the cheapest option on this list, nor are they the priciest.